DoctorBuBBle/IndexedDB-Manager/README.md

 # IndexedDB-Manager

 IndexedDB-Manager allows a user to manage data in the indexedDB of his browser.
-I build this project to learn how to use the IndexedDB and react and while it works it is not really intended to be used.
+This project contains horrible code and I am going to rework this soon :)

 ## Build with create-react-app